Workshops and Seminars

 Intro to Canvas This workshop will cover the basics of how to navigate the Canvas learning management system and edit content in it.
 By the end of this session you will be able to navigate the global menu and a course menu, edit content and settings, and use Speedgrader.
 We will also look at the best ways to move Sakai content into Canvas and edit it there.

-Basic Web Design The fundamentals of creating web pages, either for RCI web sites or for use in Sakai or other course web sites.
+Basic Web Design The fundamentals of creating web pages.
 Using the free "BlueGriffon" software, this workshop addresses how to create a simple site with multiple pages, links and images, and covers some basics of best web design practices.

 Creating Excel Spreadsheets for Grading This workshop explores different methods of using Excel to calculate student grades.
 In addition to calculating weighted averages, we discuss methods of dropping the lowest grade, and assigning letter grades based on numeric average grades via a lookup table.
 Finally, we cover various dynamic means of assessing the performance of entire class by using charts and summation functions.